 - Record all the ideas on a whiteboard or flip chart – Post all the ideas on the wall, board, or flip chart so that everyone in the team can see those ideas.
 Don’t allow any type of discussion until all the ideas are noted and continue this process until everyone is out of ideas.

 - Consolidate all the similar ideas and start discussing all sets of ideas under the guidance of the team leader.
-And after that go for organizing those ideas in a systematic way for that we have other tools and techniques.
+After that, to organize those ideas in a systematic way we have other tools and techniques.

 Get certified in Lean Six Sigma – EALSS Academy